BushLife - A Guided Duck Hunt

 Further Reading: Waterfowl Hunting Gear: A Good Outfit Gets Birds!

-We sat fairly close to shore and had just enough tree cover to hide us.
+We sat close to shore and had enough tree cover to hide us.
 We also had a clear line of sight for our shots.
 In case you don’t know, you can’t shoot through the brush as it messes up the trajectory.
 This applies to bullets and shots.

 Duck and Goose Calls

 I learned the call lanyard trick from my guide, and it’s so much better than digging through pockets.
 An easy way to remember what’s what is by placing your goose calls on one side of the lanyard and duck calls on the other.
-You’ll know you reached the “experienced” level if not mastered one day when you fill that lanyard up with recovered bird bands!
+You’ll know you’ve reached the “experienced” level if not mastered one day when you fill that lanyard with recovered bird bands!
 It’s your secondary trophy to the bird itself when you get one.

 Pro Tip!